dayosalam/ncc_chatbot/README.md

 2. Data privacy and document security were maintained throughout.

 3. The RAG setup can be adapted to other organizations with similar needs.

-## Contact
-For questions or collaboration, feel free to reach out. pip install -r requirements.txt

-cd my-app\app
-python server.py

- ## Author
-Developed by Dayo as part of the AI initiative at the Nigerian Communications Commission.

-## Notes
-1. The chatbot was designed for internal use only.

-2. Data privacy and document security were maintained throughout.

-3. The RAG setup can be adapted to other organizations with similar needs.

-## Contact
-For questions or collaboration, feel free to reach out.

 ---